mychan24/restinginpca/README.md

 ⋅⋅⋅1.
 No normalization -> plain SVD

 ⋅⋅⋅2.
-SVD after the columns are centered
+SVD after the columns are centered (center across rows)

 ⋅⋅⋅3.
 SVD on STATIS-like preprocessed rectangular matrix